pscally1005/pscally1005.github.io/_posts/recipes/savory-sauces/2025-03-19-honey-mustard.markdown

 - honey
 - sugar free
 - granulated monk fruit
 Description: Honey mustard used to go be my go to spread or my sandwich or dressing for my salads.
 But <a href="https://amzn.to/43ZqAQ3">commercial bottles</a> are filled with soybean oil, high fructose corn syrup, sugar, gums, and artificial colors.
 Instead, here's a honey mustard you can feel good about eating.
 With cottage cheese and extra virgin olive oil, this dressing provides some protein and healthy fats.
-It's also sugar free, being sweetened with granulated monk fruit
+It's also sugar free, being sweetened with granulated monk fruit.
+You can also check out any of my other <a href="/salad-dressings">salad dressings</a>!
 Instructions:
 - In a medium bowl, whisk together all ingredients until fully combined.
 Adjust sweetness and salt as desired.
 Store in the fridge for up to 1 week
 - <center><img src="/assets/Food/Savory Sauces/No Honey Mustard/salad.jpg" alt="" class="instruction-image"></center>